[Update] Amazon CloudFront now supports WebSocket for VPC origins

 Now let's verify the operation.

-I opened three browser windows, and also connected via WebSocket from the terminal, exchanging messages.
+I opened three windows in the browser, connected via WebSocket from the terminal as well, and exchanged messages.

 > pnpm dlx wscat -c wss://d1fhfqyui9h81a.cloudfront.net/websocket